What is a group of employers?

 As the grouping provisions are very broad, the Commissioner has the discretion to exclude employers from being members of a group.

 An employer may be excluded from a group if the Commissioner is satisfied that the business conducted by that member is independent of, and unconnected with, the business conducted by the other members of the group.
-Some of the information taken into consideration when determine if a business can be excluded from a group include:
+Some of the information taken into consideration when determining if a business can be excluded from a group include: